akaeba/spi_flash_model/README.md

 ### API

-To interact with the _sfm_ (SPI Flash Model) are the following function available.
+To interact with the _sfm_ (SPI Flash Model) are the following functions available.

 #### Init